Hi all!

 Which line of work?

 Indeed, try to learn Danish even though it is a ridiculous language.
-I believe there are even free courses, although I am absolutely sure.
+I believe there are even free courses, although I am not absolutely sure.
 Here’s a few words to get you started:

 And remember!
 Free health care!
 Free schools and education!
 Although you will pay higher taxes, lol.